eric-benny/covey.town/DESIGN.md

 Given our constraints such as a short timeline, coming into a codebase that we haven’t seen before, and learning the regular curriculum, we felt our submaps feature aligned with our approach and requirements for the project.

+We explored the WorldMap class (WorldMap.tsx) and the CoveyGameScene class (inside the WorldMap.tsx) and spent a considerable amount of time reviewing/discussing the flow of the current application.
+We realized that there was current functionality we could tap into and felt we would want to make the following changes:
+1. WorldMap.tsx → move CoveySuperMapScene class (formally CoveyGameScene) our of this file and  into it’s own file.
+2. Create a new class and separate file, CoveySubMapScene, that would extends CoveySuperMapScene

+#### This resulted in the following changes and purposes:
+1. WorldMap.tsx : WorldMap will be the class that contains functionality for our SuperMap and for our SubMap(s).
+The function, createMapScene, which is responsible in creating the map in either the the Super or Submap is declared here.
+If the currentMapID is a 0, then it refers to the SuperMap, if it is a, 1, then this will refer to the Submap.
+We will continue to use this 0 and 1 methodology to help the avatar shift easily between Super and Sub maps.
+2. CoveySuperMapScene.ts: This class was formally known as CoveyGameScene and changed to CoveySuperMapScene and moved to a separate file.
+Our approach in looking at this file was, to refactor where needed, but to extend functionality from this map to the Submap.
+We needed our two separate maps to be able to have the same properties so they could speak the same language to each other.
+3. CoveySubMapScene.ts:  Within the CoveySubMapScene, we take care of all our subMap functionality.
+Previously, we thought we may need many functions here, but realized, this would create a lot of code duplication.
+The CoveySubMapScene extends CoveySuperMapScene, so we realized that the superMap can deal with a lot of the logic.
+The main difference is the subMap class will just preload the actual subMap file, while the superMap will deal with any heavy lifting.

 # Front-end
 <!--Front-end Outline (refer to Eric's doc inside our team folder
 CS5500 Group 41 > Deliverables > Design Notes.docx